cube3power/atsd/rule-engine/notifications/custom-github.md

 ![](images/github_alert_open.png)

-Check the Github issue to make sure the new comment was added.
+Check the issue on Github to make sure the new comment was added.

 ![](images/github_test.png)